mate-academy/devops_todolist_docker_core_task_2_volumes/README.md

     ```bash
     docker run -d -v mysql_data:/var/lib/mysql --name mysql-container
     ```
-   This command will create a MySQL container named `mysql-container` with the specified environment variables and a volume named `mysql_data`.
+   This command will create a MySQL container named `mysql-container`.

 2. Verify that the MySQL container is running:
     ```bash